Canon SL1 vs Sony A77 II

 Studio photographers will appreciate that the Sony A77 II (unlike the SL1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the SL1 and the A77 II have been discontinued, but can regularly be found used on ebay.
 The SL1 was replaced by the Canon SL2, while the A77 II does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SL1 Manual (free pdf) or the online Sony A77 II Manual.
+Further information on the features and operation of the SL1 and A77 II can be found, respectively, in the Canon SL1 Manual (free pdf) or the online Sony A77 II Manual.

 So how do things add up?
 Which of the two cameras – the Canon SL1 or the Sony A77 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.